rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

 - NetBios: CVE-2017-0161 quite joy to blue-screen host from VM for the first time.
 Got 0k or 5k I think :) That time I am not even sure I submitted it for money.
 Damn, that time I didn't care about bounties, just CVE and good feeling was enough, as that was a really cool bug for me!

 - SMB2 triggerable: CVE-2020-17096 aaaa man, quite a disappointment, after 2years I am back, and moreover with promising 100k target.
-Got Post-Auth SMB2 but with unsigned packets! meaning?
-MitM attack after user auth as easy to tamper with unsigned packets.. got 5k, and dumped this research ahaha right afterward, what a depressing moment, you know I was hoping for 100k and glory :) what a change of attitude from NetBios one right? but in my defense, was complicated to setup fuzzing for SMB2 with that signing, key, handshake, etc, a lot of work I made, ouch .. but I somehow get it, MitM was not something MSFT is looking for.
+Got Post-Auth SMB2 but with unsigned packets!
+Impact?
+MitM attack after user auth as easy to tamper with unsigned packets.. got 5k, and dumped this research ahaha right afterward, what a depressing moment, you know I was hoping for 100k and glory :) what a change of attitude from NetBios one right? but in my defense, it was complicated to setup fuzzing for SMB2 with that signing, key, handshake, etc, a lot of work I made, ouch .. but I somehow get it, MitM was not something MSFT is looking for.
 Also that I trigger it through SMB does not necessarily mean it is SMB bug.

 - Vid.sys CVE-2017-8664 my first Hyper-V Tier-1 RCE **EVER** !!
 The price tag that time was 50k, a few months later I think 150.
 Heart Bleeding!
 Also, I reported 2 bugs for that component, one found via automation and spend 2 months of debugging (getting hints and proving a theory, was one of the most coolest bug of mine tbh), and for the second one, I made fuzzer and trigger brother bug, but was coalesced to one CVE as one patch.
 Were it be two bugs if I reported in a different order or wait?
 Tbh I asked and they said no, their patch will get both regardless of which I reported first.
 But still 2 bugs vs 1 CVE, bleeding :( but I'm really proud of this one, and fuzzing was cool too!